ngs-docs/2021-august-remote-computing/_main.utf8.md

 cat new-file.txt
 ```

-The really nice thing about this is that for _big_ files, the file will
+**The really nice thing about this is that for _big_ files, the file will
-transfer directly between the hosting site and the remote computer.
+transfer directly between the hosting site and the remote computer.**
-This is really handy for large sequencing data files that are located at
+This is really handy for e.g. large sequencing data files that are located at
 sequencing facility Websites - you don't have to download 100 GB files
 to your laptop and then transfer them from there to farm, or into the
 cloud, for example!
 (This is a big reason why cloud computing is really
-interesting for the NIH.)
+interesting for the NIH - less data transfer between distant computers for really big data sets!)

 Other than finding and copying the right URL, the other tricky thing
 that doesn't generalize is permission-restricted files.
 Briefly, since